 I contacted the housing department of my university.
 However, due to many Erasmus students who had the same situation, it took them one week to reply to my first email.
 Therefore, I decided to find a place by myself.

-I still remembered how frustrating it was that time since I lived in Japan and had no friends in Denmark, particularly in Copenhagen.
+I still remember how frustrating it was since I lived in Japan and had no friends in Denmark, particularly in Copenhagen.
 I had not even come to Europe before!

 “Finding accommodation in Copenhagen is incredibly difficult,” someone said.
 Yes, it is.

-Most Danish landlords preferred students from the US, Europe, or English spoken countries, while I was surely not.
+Most Danish landlords preferred students from the US, Europe, or English-speaking countries, while I was surely not.